onera/paradigm/training/Python/01_Introduction/introduction.md

 ### Mesh

-Most computational methods rely on a mesh for the spatial discretization of partial differential equations.
+Most computational methods rely on a *mesh* for the spatial discretization of partial differential equations.
+If you are not familiar with this notion, here's a quick recap.

 A mesh is composed of entities of different dimensions.
 The following terminology is used in **ParaDiGM** :
 - **cells**: 3D entities such as tetrahedra, pyramids, prisms, hexahedra or arbitrary polyhedra ;
 - **faces**: 2D entities such as triangles, quadrangles or arbitrary (simply connected) polygons ;